Communication and Social Change

 The Communication and Social Change major focuses on key concepts and strategies for understanding and practising social change communication.
 It includes topics like social change and development, social change activism and the efficacy of social change platforms, including art, film and social media.

-As well as engaging with various concepts, you will learn to apply them to real-world examples: everything from climate change to campaigns for gender equality to indigenous rights and poverty alleviation.
-Courses in the Communication and Social Change major are designed to provide a balance: understanding the key theories used to analyse social change communication and building effective and progressive social change messages.
+As well as engaging with various concepts, you will learn to apply them to real-world examples.
+We cover everything from climate change to campaigns for gender equality, indigenous rights and poverty alleviation.
+Courses in the Communication and Social Change major are designed to provide a balance between understanding the key theories used to analyse social change communication and building effective and progressive social change messages.

 What you gain from the Communication and Social Change major

-A Bachelor of Communication, with a major in Communication and Social Change, will equip you for a wide range of careers, including mainstream and alternative media writing and production; communication work for charity, nonprofit or community organisations; and advocacy and strategic communication design in government and policymaking roles.
+A Bachelor of Communication, with a major in Communication and Social Change, will equip you for a wide range of careers.
+These include mainstream and alternative media writing and production; communication work for charity, nonprofit or community organisations; and advocacy and strategic communication design in government and policymaking roles.

 The essential skills you will pick up include:

-These skills are honed through different kinds of assessments: from multimodal manifesto design to deconstructing successful social change campaigns to building creative portfolios focusing on the contemporary issues you’re passionate about.
+These skills are honed through different kinds of assessments, including: multimodal manifesto design; deconstructing successful social change campaigns; and building creative portfolios focusing on the contemporary issues you’re passionate about.

 Structuring your major in Communication and Social Change